 "Invest...first in yourself, your family, your future!" - Robert Kussman, 2014

-13th is Robert N. Kussman’s lucky day!
+13th was Robert N. Kussman’s lucky day!
 Twice he beat the odds and survived almost

 certain peril on that ominous day.